Blog

 If you’ve chosen a chemical cleaner, using it properly is key to getting results without causing damage.
 Before you even open the bottle, read the manufacturer’s instructions from start to finish.
 Put on safety goggles and gloves, and wear long sleeves to protect your skin from splashes.
 Pour the cleaner slowly and directly into the drain to prevent a strong chemical reaction or splashing.
 If you're using a solid cleaner like lye, try to get it as close to the clog as possible.
 If it mixes with water too early, it can harden and create an even worse blockage.
 For stubborn clogs that don’t budge, it’s much safer to have a professional plumber handle the job.

-How to Flush the Drain Safely
+How to Safely Flush the Drain After Treatment

 After letting the cleaner sit for the recommended time, the next step is just as important: flushing the drain.
 Run plenty of cool water down the drain for several minutes.
 This helps wash away any lingering chemical residue along with the dissolved clog material.
 A thorough flush is crucial for safety.
 If the chemical cleaner fails to clear the clog and just sits in the pipe, it creates a hazardous situation.
 An unsuspecting plumber who later works on that pipe could be at risk of serious chemical burns.
 If the clog persists after one attempt, please don't add more chemicals.
 It's time to give us a call so we can fix it safely.

-Key Safety Rules for Chemical Cleaners
+Non-Negotiable Safety Rules for Chemical Cleaners

 Okay, let's talk safety.
 Chemical drain cleaners are incredibly effective because they are incredibly powerful.
 That strength means you have to handle them with care.
 Think of it like using a sharp kitchen knife; it’s a great tool, but you wouldn't use it carelessly.
 Ignoring the safety instructions on the bottle isn't just a suggestion, it's a recipe for a dangerous situation.
 These products can cause serious harm to you and your home if used improperly.
 Before you even twist the cap off, make sure you’re prepared to follow a few non-negotiable rules.
 Your safety is always the top priority, and a clogged drain is never worth a trip to the emergency room.